Skip Breadcrumb Links

 Don’t Sign Unless you Understand

 Don’t sign anything unless you fully understand what you are signing.
-If you are unsure of what is being requested of you in the BRA or any other documentation pertaining to the home purchase, ask the agent to clarify and explain what you don’t understand.
+Always ask the agent to clarify and explain what you don’t understand, especially if you are unsure of what is being requested of you in the BRA or any other documentation.
 If you are still unsure of what you are signing, ask your lawyer for clarification first.

 When reviewing the contract, make sure all the things you discussed with the real estate agent are clearly listed.
 Look for things like: